Now that you’ve had your baby, you are ready to get your body back on track. But, as you likely know, this is no easy feat.

 Lack of support

-Child friendly boot camps are another option, but often times there is only one caretaker to accommodate all of the kids while mom gets a workout.
+Child-friendly boot camps are another option, but oftentimes there is only one caretaker to accommodate all of the kids while the mom gets a workout.
 This means that if your baby needs something during your workout, she will probably be left to fend for herself or you will miss part of the workout while you tend to his/her needs.